-First, officers including the President and CLCO and all department managers (approximately 130 people), and the presidents of domestic and overseas consolidated subsidiaries communicate messages to underscore the importance of compliance to all employees.
+First, officers including the President and CLCO and all department managers (approximately 130 people), and the presidents of consolidated subsidiaries in Japan and abroad communicate messages to underscore the importance of compliance to all employees.
 In addition, each employee of NEC Corporation makes a “Compliance Action Declaration” to show their own initiatives to make compliance part of the corporate culture.

-At NEC Business Ethics, an annual corporate ethics forum for NEC Corporation and its domestic consolidated subsidiaries, lectures were given by NEC’s President and an external lawyer with expertise in compliance.
-In addition, in fiscal 2020 we introduced a new initiative, the Compliance Excellent Award.
+At NEC Business Ethics, an annual corporate ethics forum for NEC Corporation and its consolidated subsidiaries in Japan, lectures are given by NEC’s President and an external lecturer with expertise in compliance, and the Compliance Excellent Award is presented.
 The award is presented to divisions that have taken ownership for thoroughly implementing compliance.
 By introducing their specific initiatives, the award helps to improve the level of activities among all divisions.

-A portal website for NEC Compliance Day was set up on our intranet to enable employees to browse activities and information related to the event at any time.
+An online portal for NEC Compliance Day was set up on our intranet to enable employees to browse activities and information related to the event at any time.

-NEC Corporation and its domestic subsidiaries conduct web-based training regarding compliance for all officers and employees once a year (completion rates in the training period were – NEC Corporation: 98.8%; domestic consolidated subsidiaries: 98.9% – and those unable to take the course within the period are committed to taking it in the next round).
-Also, NEC Corporation is deploying training content for overseas consolidated subsidiaries translated into multiple languages (Japanese, English, Spanish, Portuguese, and Chinese).
+NEC Corporation and its subsidiaries in Japan conduct web-based training regarding compliance for all officers and employees once a year (completion rates in the training period—NEC Corporation: 99.0%; consolidated subsidiaries in Japan: 98.5%—and those unable to take the course within the period are committed to taking it in the next round).
+Also, NEC Corporation is deploying training content for consolidated subsidiaries abroad translated into multiple languages (Japanese, English, Spanish, Portuguese, and Chinese).
 We collected from officers and employees pledges to follow the NEC Group Code of Conduct and other internal policies.
 Furthermore, NEC Corporation emphasizes the importance of conduct that complies with the NEC Group Code of Conduct using the opportunities of training and education for new employees, and stratified education programs for new corporate officers and new department managers.

-In fiscal 2020, the number of reported cases was 90, down by 31 from the previous year.
+In fiscal 2021, the number of reported cases was 76, down 14 from the previous fiscal year.
 The reported cases included ethical behavior violations, fraud or violations against the NEC Group Code of Conduct or company rules, and other possible violations.
 These cases have been appropriately handled.
-(Examples: 1) In a report of harassment, the facts were confirmed and the offender was given guidance and transferred, giving consideration to the whistleblower’s wishes.
-2) On receiving a report pointing out that sharing rooms in an accommodation facility during a training program that required participants to stay overnight lacked consideration for LGBT people, the accommodation was changed to individual rooms accordingly.)

-For NEC’s overseas consolidated subsidiaries, Regional Headquarters (RHQ) also set up whistleblowing systems operated by third parties in each region, which are available for local officers and employees to use in the native local language (English, Spanish, Portuguese, and Chinese).
-The consulted/reported cases and their handling by overseas consolidated subsidiaries are shared with NEC Corporation.
+For NEC’s consolidated subsidiaries abroad, Regional Headquarters (RHQ) also set up whistleblowing systems operated by third parties in each region, which are available for local officers and employees to use in the native local language (English, Spanish, Portuguese, and Chinese).
+The consulted/reported cases and their handling by consolidated subsidiaries abroad are shared with NEC Corporation.